I am always looking for new ways to continue my education and expand my professional skills.

 Professional Development Courses &

-Project READY: Reimagining Equity & Access for Diverse Youth, February 2020-present (co-facilitating youth librarian cohort)
+Project READY: Reimagining Equity & Access for Diverse Youth, February 2020-May 2022 (co-facilitated youth librarian cohort)

 Collection Management With An Antiracist Lens, February-March 2021: University of Wisconsin, Madison